meese-os/meeseOS-manual/src/guide/cli/README.md

 const mod = cli => ({
   // Basic callback
   mytask: async ({logger, options, args}) => {
-    console.log('Called my task with arguments', args)
+    console.log("Called my task with arguments", args)
     return true;
   },

   // Can also be an object for more features
   myothertask: {
-    description: 'Task description in help readout',
+    description: "Task description in help readout",
-    help: 'Optional info to show on --help for this command',
+    help: "Optional info to show on --help for this command",
     options: {
-      '-foo': 'Some description'
+      "-foo": "Some description"
     },
     action: async ({logger, options, args}) => {
       return true;